 SPAN 251.3 – What is the difference between the Spanish spoken in Spain and the mother tongue of more than 193 million speakers in Latin America?
 Are the distinctions merely an accent change due to geography or are there other social factors at play?
 Latin American Spanish provides an overview of the linguistic variation found in Latin American Spanish.
 Core topics include the concept of language variation, the fundamental dissimilarities between Peninsular and American Spanish (including the use of usted, voseo, seseo and yeísmo), the indigenous and African contributions and social variation within the continent.

-Note: Successful Completion of SPAN 114 is recommended, but not required.
+Note: Successful Completion of SPAN 114 or a 100 level Linguistics class is recommended, but not required.

 Professor Allison Smith

 U of S tuition: approx. $590 per 3 credit unit (individual registration and payment)

 Program fee for course: approx. $1350

 Meals: included (except for free days in Panama City)

 On-site transportation: included

 Other costs (travel and medical insurance; personal expenses, etc.,) Varies per person